happy halloween.

 Brooke had some good access - first to Big Time Cheney:

 "Brooke, who is a devout Christian, has brought an evangelical ardor to the cause of defeating Saddam.
 “I do have a religious motivation for doing what I do,” Brooke said.
 “I see Iraq as our neighbor.
-And the Bible says, When your neighbor is in a ditch, God means for you to help him.”
+And the Bible says, When your neighbor is in a ditch, God means for you to help him.”and maybe this is where Fitzgerald starts to take notice re the Niger forgeries:

 [snip]